 Horseheads High School:

-Senior Class - Advisor: Ms. Tyrrell.
-The Senior Class takes care of the planning and implementing of various events in a student's final year in high school.
-These events include: the magazine sale; the victory dance; the senior trip; the senior prom; and senior day.
-The club consists of elected officers but all students in the class are welcome to participate in the events.
+Senior Class - Advisor: Mrs. Fesetch.
+The Senior Class plans and implements a variety of events in students' final year at Horseheads High School.
+These events include, but are not limited to, the senior class fundraiser, the Senior Prom, and the senior celebration.
+The club consists of elected and appointed officers, but all students are encouraged to share suggestions and ideas.
+Everyone in the senior class is welcome to participate in all senior events.
 See Mrs. Fesetch if you're interested.

-Multicultural Club - Advisor: Mr. Smith.
+Multicultural Club - Advisor: Mrs. George.
 Multicultural Club is an organization for students who are interested in learning and sharing our different cultures and traditions.
 Our main goal is to spread awareness about cultural diversity.
 Activities include celebrating holidays, making and displaying posters of different cultural events, expressing our heritage, and eating lots of food from around the world.
 We meet every other Friday in the Round Room (in the Music Suite) from 3:15-4pm.
 We would love to welcome new members!

 National Honor Society - Advisor: Mrs. Callahan.
 National Honor Society (NHS) is devoted to students who exhibit excellence in scholarship, service, leadership, and character both in school and outside school.
 Students are selected through an application process in their junior or senior year.
 For NHS selection information and the chapter's bylaws, click here.
 Please listen and watch the announcements for meeting notices.